learn-co-students/nyc-web-102620/02-oop-ruby/README.md

 ## Lecture 2 :: More OOP

-### General Reflections from Practice Pt 1
+### General Reflections from OO Practice Pt 1
+- Used correct attrs!! 🎉
+- Duplicated some of the methods though...
+- Default values
+- TESTING ✨🎉✨🎉✨🎉✨🎉✨🎉✨🎉✨🎉✨🎉✨🎉✨🎉✨🎉✨🎉

 ### Questions!!!
+- I'm confused about self
+- Go over `||=` +1

+### Recap
+- Basically everything in Ruby in an object
+- We can access objects using methods
+- Instances are definitely objects `aaron.steal_ssn(sara)`
+- Classes themselves are also objects

 ### Agenda!
-- Class methods
+- Class variables & methods
 - `self`
 - private methods

 - A `User` should be able to log in
 - `User.all` should return a list of all user instances
-- A `User` should be able to introduce themselves
+- A `User` should be able to view their profile
-    - `User#introduce` should return a string that says "Hi, my name is _____"
+    - `User#view_profile` should print the user's information
 - A `User` should be able to keep track of number of profile views
     - `User#views` should return the number of times a user's profile has been viewed
     - Everytime a user's profile is viewed a message should puts to the screen saying "here is your profile"
+- Additional methods we can think of!!
+    - `User.find_by_state(state)` returns all users who live in that state
+    - `User.driving_age_users` return an array of all users who are of driving age (16)
+    - `User.drinking_age` return an array of all users who are of driving age (21)
-- `User.time_for_quince` method which will return a list of users who are 14 years old
+    - `User.senior_citizens` return an array of all users who are 65+
-- Add password & username
-- Make profiles viewable / not viewable
+- Make the `Animal` class for additional practice?
+- solution branches :)
+- Caryn will push code and show pulling it down!

 ___